can you change your decree after the fact

 Circumstances evolve.
 People move, lose jobs, change living situations, and more.
-Divorce settlements and parenting plans are based on your situation at that particular moment.
+Divorce settlements and parenting plans are based on your situation at a particular moment in time.
 But what happens when things shift?
-What if you want to modify a custody order after the final judgment?
+What if you want to modify a child custody order after the final judgment has already come down?

 Can You Modify A Parenting Plan After The Final Judgment?